 And SaaS is tiring.
 There’s always some customer drama, some seemingly critical feature gap, some operations challenge, and the war for talent is endless.
 So it’s hard to dig even deeper inside yourself to get that last 10-15% of additional, much-harder-to-achieve revenue out of the ether.

 So I want to help.
 I want to challenge you to do Even Better in a series of posts.
 Because in recurring revenue, growing 10-15-20%+ more this year than even your stretch plan will pay huge dividends 3-4 years down the round.
 Because SaaS compounds.

-First up, Salesforce.com asked me to write 5 ideas on the topic.
-They recently published them here, and I’m republishing below.
+A ways back Salesforce.com asked me to write 5 ideas on the topic.
+They published them here, and I’m updating them below.

 Recurring revenue businesses have pros and cons.
 One of the biggest cons is it’s just so hard to get to that first million in revenue.
 If you charge, say, $10 a month for your SaaS product, then just to get to $1 million in ARR (annual recurring revenues) … you need 8,000 paying customers!

-And what that means is, at least sometimes, a small amount of complacency can set in once you hit Initial Traction.
-Isn’t 60% growth, or 80%, or 120% enough for this year?
+And what that means is, at least sometimes, a small amount of complacency can set in once you pass Initial Traction.
+Isn’t 80% growth, or 100%, or 120% enough for this year?
 I mean, that’s still great, isn’t it?

 But we all can do better than our current plans in SaaS.
 Here are 5 things you can do that will tilt your growth rate at least a bit higher: